 Symptoms of heart birth defects vary with age.
 Infants may have labored or rapid breathing, poor feeding, sweating or increased breathing rate while feeding, bluish discoloration (cyanosis) of the lips or skin, unusual irritability, or failure to gain weight.
 Toddlers may show signs of easy fatigue during activity or chest pain or rapid heart beat.
 Older children and adolescents may have decreased activity tolerance, chest pain during activity, awareness of heartbeats (palpitations), dizziness, or fainting.

-During examination, a doctor may notice a heart murmur or other abnormal sound, a rapid heart beat, rapid or labored breathing, weak pulses, and/or a large liver.
+During examination, a doctor may notice abnormal skin color, abnormal pulsations of the left side of the chest, a heart murmur or other abnormal sounds, a rapid heart beat, rapid or labored breathing, weak pulses, and/or a large liver.

 Treatment includes open-heart surgery for severe defects, use of a catheter with a balloon at its tip to open or widen valves or blood vessels, use of a device placed by catheter to close certain holes or extra blood vessels, or drugs.